colourisgood/colourisgood.github.io/faq.markdown

 Free shipping within Canada.

-Shipping to the United states is $20.00
+Shipping to the United states is $20.00 USD

 All orders will receive a confirmation email and a tracking number within 1-10 business days.